Danfeng-Danny-Wang/regex-tutorial/simple-regex-turorial.md

 In our example, this bracket expression represents any numbers (\d), character lowercase a to z (a-z), a period (\.), or a hyphen.

-### Greedy and Lazy Match

-### Boundaries

-### Back-references

 ### Look-ahead and Look-behind

+These regex concepts were not included in this tutorial:

+- Flags
+- Boundaries
+- Greedy and Lazy match
+- Back-references

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Hey, my name is Danny.
+I'm a very rookie full-stack web developer.

+My GitHub link is here: [Danfeng-Danny-Wang](https://github.com/Danfeng-Danny-Wang)